Peripli/specification/api.md

 The `service visibilities` API is described [here](#service-visibility-management).

+### Operations

+The `operations` resource represents REST operations that are executed via SM API.
+This allows the Service Manager to provide additional details about each REST operation.

+The `operations` API is described [here](#operation-management).

 ## Entity Relationships

 There are different types of relationships between the different entity types.
-This section describes these relationships and the normal (non-force and non-cascade) deletion behavior.
+This section describes these relationships.

-> All delete operation accept a `force` flag that can override the constraints defined in this section.
-In many cases, that will lead to an inconsistent state.
-Therefore, it is RECOMMENDED to restrict the use of the `force` flag to administrators.

-      Broker       Visibility ---> Platform
+      Broker       Visibility ---> Platform       Operations
        |  |             |             ^
        |  +----------+  |             |
        |             |  |             |